Dundgren/chatbox/README.md

 # ChatBox

 This is a very simple chat.
-You enter your username to join the one and only chatroom.
+Register and "login" to join the one and only chatroom.
 Try it out!

 Deployed build found at: https://chatbox-eight.vercel.app/

-Current version: 1.0
+Current version: 2.0.0

+Todo:
+Write tests
+Implement proper login
+Move current users messages to right side
+Add "jump to bottom" button
+Limit message max length
+Stop empty messages